 - Visual cues.
-If your product or service is complex, animated and abstract visual elements are a great way to join the dots, engage your audience, and help your message come across clearly.
+If your product or service is complex and abstract, explainer videos are a great way to join the dots, engage your audience, and help your message come across clearly.

 - Your brand identity.
 By featuring your tone of voice, your brand colours, logos, and other visual markers, your video will be recognisable against competitors.

 - A use case or testimonial.
 Let the results speak for themselves!

 - A call to action.
 To persuade viewers to look further into your business' product or services.